You were all about on the bare ground

 in the last cold light of day in the backyard.

-I’d forgotten or was too lazy to spread some seed
+I’d forgotten or was too lazy that morning

-I don’t know if the neighborhood cat knew that too,
+I don’t know how the neighborhood cat knew this,

 but there he was, brutally clever in his stillness,